 What are commonly asked life insurance questions?

-You can’t simply buy life insurance on your neighbor.
-You can’t buy a policy on your aunt if there’s no financial reason for it.
+You can’t buy life insurance on just anyone, however.
+For example, you can’t buy a policy on your aunt if there’s no financial reason for it.

 Insurable interest is the life insurance lingo for “financial reason”.
 Insurable interest means that the person you want to buy life insurance on needs to impact you financially.
 If their death would cause financial hardship on you, then you have insurable interest.

 5. Are there requirements in addition to insurable interest criteria for unmarried couples or domestic partners?

 While many insurance companies simply require that the two parties have an insurable interest, some life insurance companies may have additional requirements.

 For example, if you are unmarried and want to buy life insurance on one another, some life insurance companies would prefer you to at least live together.

 If you are in a same-sex marriage, run as many term life insurance quotes on each other as you like.
 You can buy life insurance on each other or name each other beneficiaries.

 At present, same-sex married couples have the same rights as opposite-sex married couples.
 Even if federal and state laws change, your life insurance contract won’t.

 6. Am I eligible to be insured with my current immigration or residency status?